aosabook/500lines/static-analysis/StaticAnalysisChapter.md

     end
   end
 ~~~
     We aren't digging deeper into the expressions, because the code_typed AST is pretty flat; loops and ifs have been converted to flat statements with gotos for control flow.
 There won't be any assignments hiding inside function calls' arguments.
+This code while fail if anything more than a symbol is on the left of the equal sign; this misses two specific edge cases -- array accesses (like `a[5]`, which will be represented as a `:ref` expression) and properties (like `a.head`, which will be represented as a `:.` expression).
+These will still always have the relevant symbol as the first value in their `args`, it might just be buried a bit (as in `a.property.name.head.other_property`).
+This code doesn’t handle those cases, but a couple lines of code inside the `if` statement could fix that.

 3. ~~~.jl
       push!(output,ex.args[1])
 ~~~